code-423n4/2023-12-revolutionprotocol/README.md

 ### [CultureIndex](https://github.com/code-423n4/2023-12-collective/blob/main/packages/revolution-contracts/src/CultureIndex.sol) attacks

 Checking that the CultureIndex or the MaxHeap can not be DOS'd where voting or creating art becomes prohibitively expensive, within a reasonable attack cost (~50 ETH).
 Keep in mind the CultureIndex can be reset by the VerbsToken to potentially relieve some pressure.

+Ensuring nothing uploaded to CultureIndex could break or otherwise disrupt the minting functionality of the VerbsToken.

 ### [TokenEmitter](https://github.com/code-423n4/2023-12-collective/blob/main/packages/revolution-contracts/src/TokenEmitter.sol) attacks